-HETRA’s mission is to improve the quality of life both physically and emotionally of adults and children with disabilities through equine assisted activities.
-This grant will fund a new HETRA site offering one-day mini camps, farm day experiences and vocational training.
+Saddle up!
+MFD expands its support of HETRA and its mission to improve the quality of life both physically and emotionally of adults and children with disabilities through equine assisted activities.
+This grant will fund a new high-back saddle, which will provide additional support for adult and teen riders that a traditional saddle cannot.
+The saddle will encourage the greatest level of independence.
 Additional information can be found at: http://www.hetra.org/

 Next Chapter Book Club – Coordinated by the Ollie Webb Center

-The Next Chapter Book Club provides adults with developmental disabilities the chance to read, learn and make friends, meeting weekly to discuss a book of their choosing in local bookstores, coffee shops and cafés.
+For the third straight year, MFD rants will provide or expansion of the popular Next Chapter Book Club program.
+The Next Chapter Book Club provides adults with developmental disabilities the chance to learn and make friends while exploring literature.
 The clubs are open to anyone, no matter their reading level and are facilitated by volunteers.
 MFD’s grant will fund additional book clubs around the Omaha metro.
 Additional Information: http://chaptersahead.org/what-we-do/next-chapter-book-club/ or http://www.olliewebbinc.org/

 Munroe-Meyer Institute Recreational Therapy Department

 MFD continues its support of the Thursday evening Respite and Habilitation Program offered by the University of Nebraska Medical Center’s Munroe-Meyer Institute.
 MFD is building an endowment to provide for the program into perpetuity.
 In addition, this year MFD will expand the adult cooking class offerings offered by MMI, one of the most popular programs among adults with developmental disabilities.
 More information on the MMI programs and be found at: http://www.unmc.edu/mmi/eveningrespitepgm.htm and at: http://www.unmc.edu/mmi/adultcookingclubpgm.htm